 Much of the commotion surrounding truck camper registration has to do with two missing items in the structure.
 Most do not have a VIN, and they don’t have an axle with tires.

 The absence of an axle with two tires makes it difficult to classify what type of RV a truck camper is.
-However, a truck camper gets its own class.
+However, a truck camper gets its own class and is considered an RV.
+The state you live in just might think of it more like cargo than and actual vehicle.

 Now, about that missing VIN.
 The VIN tracks the history of each vehicle, especially in the case of theft, recalls, and accidents.